Alexandre Baril: Cisnormativité / cisgenrenormativité (cisnormativity / cisgendernormativity)

 Inspired by the concept of heteronormativity, cis (gender) normativity can be defined as "the normative dimension of the dominant cisgenderist system, which understands people who identify with the gender and sex assigned to them at birth as more normal than those people who decide to live as another gender and/or transition."
 This dominant normative system promotes negative judgments, discrimination, and violence towards trans people while erasing their experiences and realities.
-The concept of cisgendernormativity is a neologism referring to the specific normativity of cisgender and cissexual identities.
+The concept of cisgendernormativity is a neologism created by Baril that refers to the specific normativity of cisgender and cissexual identities.
 It is, therefore, a reference to a cis normativity tied to one's gender.

-Baril is the first person to create and define the notions of cisnormativity and cisgendernormativity in French in his 2009 article, on male privilege.
-He expands on these notions in his 2013 thesis.
-His article and that of Bauer et al.—"I Don't Think This Is Theoretical; This Is Our Lives: How Erasure Impacts Health Care for Transgender People" (2009)—the first to define the concept of cisnormativity in English, were published simultaneously.
+Baril introduced the concepts of cisnormativity and cisgendernormativity in French in a 2009 article.
+Scholar Karine Espineira has noted that Baril's work was among the earliest to theorize these concepts in French-language academia.His article and that of Bauer et al.—"I Don't Think This Is Theoretical; This Is Our Lives: How Erasure Impacts Health Care for Transgender People" (2009)—the first to define the concept of cisnormativity in English, were published simultaneously.
+As such, Bauer et al. and Baril are both credited with proposing cisnormativity/cisgendernormativity.

 Transféminisme (transfeminism)

-Transfeminism is a "theoretical and political collaboration between feminist and trans studies" that aims to fight against sexism and transphobia.
-This feminist stream takes the multiple, diverse experiences of women into consideration, including those of transgender men and women.
+Transfeminism is a "theoretical and political collaboration between feminist and trans studies".
+This feminist movement seeks to be more inclusive, taking up the multiple, diverse experiences of women into consideration, including those of transgender men and women.
+Transfeminism advocates for bodily autonomy, challenging patriarchal structures by fighting against sexism by incorporating trans and queer perspectives to deconstruct gendered norms.

-The term was first used and defined in French-language academic work by Baril, who employed the approach to analyze male privilege in trans men.
-His work was inspired by activist and scholar, Emi Koyama.
+Inspired by scholar and activist, Emi Koyama's work on transfeminism, Baril was the first scholar in French-speaking academia to adopt transfeminism as an approach in 2009, to analyze male privilege in trans men.